-At Triangle Day Care Malvern, the team and clients thanked their volunteer Elizabeth Kennard with a beautiful bouquet of flowers, certificate and a card.
+At our Day Care service in Malvern, the team and clients thanked their volunteer Elizabeth Kennard with a beautiful bouquet of flowers, certificate and a card.
 Elizabeth visits the service weekly to give clients hand and foot massages.

 Our homes Moor House in Staines and the Old Vicarage in Oxfordshire paid thanks to their volunteers by hosting tea parties with volunteers and residents.

 Sally McLachlan, Volunteering and Engagement Manager at Friends of the Elderly, said: “We are incredibly lucky to have such a dedicated and passionate group of volunteers at Friends of the Elderly.
 Our volunteers support all areas of the charity – from processing grants applications and writing birthday cards through to one-to-one befriending in the community and in our homes and services.
 We are always keen to hear from people who are interested in volunteering and we can work together to find an opportunity to best fit the person and the local requirements.”